publiccodenet/about/activities/tool-management/jitsi-guides.md

 Jitsi Meet is our videocall and conference tool.
 Next to our internal Jitsi Meet, we also have a Jitsi Meet instance running for our community on 'meet.community.publiccode.net'.
 Users can [sign up for an account](https://meet.community.publiccode.net/accountmanager/register/) so they can host meetings themselves.

+See [more information about Jitsi Meet](https://about.publiccode.net/activities/tool-management/jitsi-meet.html) (including privacy and GDPR information) in our Jitsi tool management guide.

 ## Jitsi Meet user guide

 1. A user signs up by filling out the [registration form](https://meet.communitypubliccode.net/accountmanager/register/).